28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 The museum is located in a magnificent medieval building in the old town – somewhat at odds with the style of its subject.
 However, this also means that the rooms are quite small and it can get very busy at times.

-Good to know: The museum is open daily except for Mondays.
+Good to know: The museum is open daily except Mondays.
 Count about 1-1.5 hours for a visit.

-You can visit the museum on your own (free entrance is included with Barcelona Card and also with the Top-6 Museums Card).
+You can visit the museum on your own (free entrance is included with the Barcelona Card and also with the Top Museums Card).
 But if you want to learn more about the artist and get a better understanding of his works, there’s also a very good guided tour of the museum.

 12. Sant Pau Recinte Modernista

-Listed as a UNESCO World Heritage site, the Sant Pau Art Nouveau Site is just a 10-minute walk from La Sagrada Familia.
+Listed as a UNESCO World Heritage site, the Sant Pau Art Nouveau Site is just a 10-minute walk from the bustling La Sagrada Familia.
 But it has an entirely different feel to it, with few tourists and no street vendors.
 So close and yet a world apart!

-Anyway, no matter the time of day or season, don’t miss this stunning landmark in Barcelona.
-It’s absolutely worth a short detour from La Sagrada Familia!
+TIP: If you can, visit here in the late afternoon when the buildings turn bright orange, colored by the setting sun.
+It’s absolutely impressive!
+The exact effect depends on the season, as sunset times vary throughout the year.
+But no matter the time of day or season, don’t miss this stunning landmark in Barcelona.
+It’s definitely worth a short detour from La Sagrada Familia.

 13. Palau de la Música Catalana